 Once you get the job

 A professional’s real test starts after one finds a job.
-This is because it’s daily grind where non-verbal communications becomes difficult.
-You actions communicate louder that any other mean of communication.
+This is because it’s daily grind where non-verbal communications become difficult.
+You actions communicate louder than any other mean of communication.

 Once again, I’ll reveal one of the tricks I used here in Designzzz.
 Whenever there was a task for me, I used to give a time for its completion.
 An exact time!
 Such as “I’ll have it ready by 2 in the afternoon tomorrow“.
 I’d never say “I’ll have it ready it ready tomorrow“.
 I always gave an exact time.